Frost-group/Nick/README.md

 0032 = Crystal structure for glycolated polymer.
 MD.
 	0032/001 = Crystal structure, intiated flat with lattice parameters base on the xray, and angles to maintain same pi stacking as 0031.
 MD.
 	0032/002 = Crystal structure.
 All angles 90 degrees.
 Sidechains curled, like in monomer crystal structure.
 MD.
+0033 = Simulation of amorphous glykoxylated polymer.
+MD.
+0034 = Simulation of amorphous alkoxylated polymer.
+MD.
+0035 = Gaussian files for making of glycolated polymer with methyl spacer, ethyl spacer, propyl spacer and butyl spacer.
+QCC.
+0036 = Gaussian calculations to look at sidechain-backbone interaction using PCM.
+QCC.